Helping to mitigate drought challenge with corporate social responsibility

 For domestic purpose, 15 structures were created around the community wells which helped villagers to harvest more than 75 million liters of water every year and provide drinking water security by increasing water levels in these wells due to increase in water levels in sub soil.

-TOTAL is committed to ensure that our activities have positive impacts for the society as a whole, local economies and countries.
-In this spirit, TOTAL looks forward to carry out more projects for the benefit of all.
+TOTAL is committed to ensuring that our activities have positive impacts for the society as a whole, local economies and countries.
+In this spirit, TOTAL looks forward to carrying more projects for the benefit of all.